aisingapore/PeekingDuck/docs/source/training_pipeline/01_getting_started/index.rst

    Refer to :ref:`configuring_training_parameters` for more details.

 * Analyze right after training
-   PeekingDuck uses Weights & Biases to analyze and visualize the training process and performances of the saved models.
+   PeekingDuck uses `Weights & Biases to analyze <https://wandb.ai/site>`_ and visualize the training process and performances of the saved models.
-   Refer to the :ref:`setting-up-weights-and-biases` section below for more details.
+   Refer to the :ref:`Setting Up Weights and Biases` section below for more details.